 The admin console provides key insights into your team’s activities, as well as shortcuts to important and common admin actions.
 It allows you access to everything you need to do within Dropbox Business.

-The Dropbox Business admin console gives you centralized control of all the most important functions and features you need.
+The Dropbox business admin console gives you centralized control of all the most important functions and features you need.
 Select play to learn more.

 Your new best friend

 The admin console has a number of features to help you make the most of your team’s Dropbox experience.

 Keeping your data secure is our top priority.
 That’s why you can use Dropbox with existing security tools, like integrating third-party applications you already use as a team, or more custom solutions like using the Dropbox business API to build in-house apps that integrate Dropbox into your business processes.
 As an admin, you can enable two-step verification, generate activity reports, unlink stolen or lost devices from the Dropbox business account, and even use remote wipe to delete an account off of a team member’s device.

 The Dropbox business admin console gives you a quick way to see how often your team members use their accounts.